 An online business is also a good choice for people who work full time because of the time factor.
 If you have a 40 hour a week job, you certainly don’t have the time or energy to invest 20 or 30 hours per week in getting a business off the ground.
 But, with an online business, you don’t have to.

 Instead, you can choose how much time you put in based on what you have available.
 For example, some people end up putting as much time as humanly possible into their business, getting it off the ground relatively quickly.

-Whichever approach you take, online businesses has the potential to become a good source of income.
-That could mean extra money on the side or your online business could even replace your full time job given enough time.
+Whichever approach you take, online businesses have the potential to become a good source of income.
+That could mean extra money on the side of your online business could even replace your full-time job given enough time.

 Though you don't need to own your own website, in my opinion, it's the best way to go long-term.
 It gives you full control over advertising, content creation, and branding.
 I've listed 13 ways to make money from a website you can look into.

-The prevalence and flexibility of the internet means that anybody can start an online business and the costs of doing so are minimal.
+The prevalence and flexibility of the internet mean that anybody can start an online business and the costs of doing so are minimal.